You are viewing a story from harrypotterfanfiction.com

 Chapter image by rebel_heart@tda :)

 I awake with a start, slamming my toe into one of my bedposts.
 Silent curses spew out of my mouth as I rub my aching toe.
 It's six or seven in the morning, classes don't start for about two or so hours.
 My roommates stayed up very late catching up and exchanging gossip and are now passed out in their respective beds.
-The whole “Ellie's shagged all of our professors” fiasco died down and I haven't heard anything about it since the feast.
 I carefully climb out of bed and dress in shorts and a tank top.
 Running is one of the few things the wolf and I agree on and it being so close to the full moon, agreeing with the wolf saves me from headaches and exhaustion.

 I stop by the Great Hall and grab a piece of toast before going out onto the grounds.
 Its smells so fresh and crisp out here.
 The sun rays have only recently touched the ground and I can hear the sounds of animals waking up in the forest.
 I retie my left shoe and stretch by the lake shore, looking into the murky water.